TheReal3rd/PixelUtilsArcade/README.md

 * **RaycastTileMap** – Raycasts in a direction to retrieve tile map data, such as whether a wall or sprite is within the area.
 * **Velocity** – Calculates the velocity for a position using the provided speed and angle.
 * **Angle Position** – Returns the new position based on a given angle, distance, and starting position.
+* **Show Stats** – Makes helpful stats be avaible when using blocks.
+* **Show Debug** – Makes the debug view that shows hitboxes and more avaible when using blocks.
+* **ShootLaser** – Creates a line of sprites towards an angle intended to be used as a laser.

 So now i don't have to keep writing all these commands manually each time lol.